davidtskhvedadze/robust-api/README.md

 6. Open Grafana in your browser (default: `http://localhost:3000`), add Prometheus as a data source, and create dashboards to visualize your metrics.

 ## Metrics
-We are collecting the following types of metrics to monitor the performance and usage of our application:
+I am collecting the following types of metrics to monitor the performance and usage of our application:

 - **Request Duration**: Measures the duration of HTTP requests in seconds.
 This helps in understanding the latency of the application.
     ```javascript